adejokun/Infrastructure-as-Code/AWS/Containerized-employee-directory-application-with-K8/README.md

 This project presents a terraform script and accompanying Kubernetes configuration file that automates the provisioning of a kubernetes cluster comprising a control plane and worker nodes to seamlessly deploy a multi-tier application that leverages Amazon S3 and DynamoDB at the backend.

-The overview of the deployment steps is given below:
+An overview of the deployment steps is given below:
 1. Define foundational networking/security architecture - public subnets, private subnets, NAT gateway (NAT gateway is required for   internet connection to pods hosted in private subnets), security groups etc
 2. Create a kubernetes control plane in the public subnets.
 Associate relevant permissions by attaching required policy   (AmazonEKSClusterPolicy) to an IAM role
 3. Create a managed node group in the private subnets.
 Associate relevant permissions by attaching required policies    (AmazonEC2ContainerRegistryReadOnly, AmazonEKS_CNI_Policy, AmazonEKSWorkerNodePolicy, AmazonDynamoDBFullAccess, AmazonS3FullAccess) to an IAM role